jl-1992/Gawkbox_solution/README.md

 How To Build & Run:

-To build the server, first ensure that the $GOPATH is set to the path where you downloaded this .zip from GitHub.
-Then, from the top-level directory run "go install twitch".
-Lastly, run "go run main.go" to start the server.
+To build the server, first ensure that the GOPATH is set to where you downloaded this .zip from GitHub.
+Additionally, your PATH variable needs to contain $GOPATH/bin.
+Then, from the top-level directory run "go install main".
+Lastly, run "main" to start the server.

+How To Build & Run (as a Docker container):

+Run "docker build -t your_filename ." from the directory with Dockerfile in it.
+Then, run "docker run --rm -p 8080:8080 your_filename"

+The application will be running on localhost:8080

 Request/Response Flow: